Spain: Barcelona and the Catalan Countryside: November 7-15, 2025

 Inclusions:

-4 nights at a four-star hotel in the city of Barcelona; 4 nights in the Catalan countryside (2 nights at a rustic and unique farm stay, and 2 nights at a five-star hotel in the Penedès wine country) - 8 nights total
+4 nights at a four-star hotel in the city of Barcelona; 4 nights in the Catalan countryside (2 nights at a rustic and unique farm guesthouse, and 2 nights at a five-star hotel in the Penedès wine country) - 8 nights total

 Double occupancy accommodations; if you are traveling solo, single rooms are available for an additional supplement